-Phone number: Bolivar Technical College (417) 777-5062 The school has staff to answer calls at 0700.
+Phone number: Bolivar Technical College (417) 777-5062 The school has staff to answer calls: Monday-Thursday 0700-1700 and Friday 0700-1600.

 Clinicals

 In courses with a clinical component, students will take part in online clinical experiences where concepts from course work will be put into practice.
 Shadow Health's Digital Clinical Experiences allow students to practice the skills they need to care for their patients in a safe and standardized environment available 24/7.
 Shadow Health Digital Clinical Experiences are assigned to augment course work and are detailed in the course syllabus.
 Students are required to complete weekly assignments satisfactorily to meet attendance and clinical requirements for the course.